daniel570/terraform-k8s-nginx/README.md

 # terraform-k8s-nginx
 Build GCP infrastructure and k8s clusters with Terraform; Deploy autoscaling nginx server, and edit welcome page.

+* All commands are executed on Google Cloud Shell environment

+* Replace "terraform-k8s-nginx" with your [PROJECT_ID] in order for the deployment to be successful.

 Firstly, we shall download and install Terraform:

 wget https://releases.hashicorp.com/terraform/0.11.11/terraform_0.11.11_linux_amd64.zip